 Image by Pgiam Getty Images

 With their massive stature and multi-millennium maturity, the chunky high-rise sequoias of Mariposa Grove will make you feel rather insignificant.
-The largest grove of giant sequoias in the park, Mariposa is home to approximately 500 mature trees spread over 250 acres.
+The largest grove of giant sequoias in the park, Mariposa is home to more than 500 mature trees spread over 250 acres.
 Walking trails wind through this very popular grove; you can usually have a more solitary experience if you come during the early evening in summer or anytime outside of summer.

-Closed to visitors since the start of a major restoration project in July 2015, the grove only reopened in mid-June, 2018.
+Closed to visitors since the start of a major restoration project in July 2015, the grove reopened in mid-June, 2018.
 Visitors will see new trails, including accessible boardwalks, and the removal of most of the parking lot, gift shop, tram tours and grove roads, meaning less traffic congestion and a more natural visitor experience.
 A multimillion-dollar grant from the Yosemite Conservancy funded the building of a new trail from the South Entrance to Mariposa Grove.